-· When you retire
+- · When you retire

-When you retire, you can usually stay in the FEHB Program.
+- When you retire, you can usually stay in the FEHB Program.
 Generally, you must have been enrolled in the FEHB Program for the last five years of your Federal service.
 If you do not meet this requirement, you may be eligible for other forms of coverage, such as Temporary Continuation of Coverage (TCC).

-When you lose benefits
+- When you lose benefits

+- In lieu of offering a non-FEHB plan for conversion purposes, we will assist you, as we would assist you in obtaining a plan conversion policy, in obtaining health benefits coverage inside or outside the Affordable Care Act's Health Insurance Marketplace.
+For assistance in finding coverage, please contact us at 434-947-4463 or visit our website at www.pchp.net.

-• When FEHB coverage ends
+- When FEHB coverage ends